Qassam rocket: Israeli

 The introduction of the Qassam rocket was unexpected by Israeli politicians and military experts, and reactions have been mixed.
 In 2006, the Israeli Ministry of Defense viewed the Qassams as "more a psychological than physical threat."
 A 2008 study found that over half of Sderot's residents have been hurt, either physically or psychologically, by the use of Qassams.
 The Israel Defense Forces has reacted to the deployment of the Qassam rockets by deploying the Red Color early warning system in Sderot, Ashkelon, and other potential targets placed at risk.
 The system consists of an advanced radar that detects rockets as they are being launched, and loudspeakers warn civilians to take cover between 15 and 45 seconds before impact in an attempt to minimize the threat posed by the rockets.
 A system called Iron Dome, designed to intercept the rockets before they can hit their targets, has been in use since March 2011.
 A system based on lasers (Nautilus) was researched in a joint Israeli-American project in the early 2000s, but was discontinued.

 An online clock timer, developed by Aaron Friedman and Yehonatan Tsirolnik, that automatically resets when Palestinian rocket attacks on Israel occur uses information from the IDF Home Front Command system and counts time up from the last Palestinian rocket attack on Israel.
 It displays how long Israel has been rocket-free and shows the summed-up total numbers of Palestinian rocket attacks on Israel.
 "Israel has been under non-stop rocket attacks for years (..)
 Whenever a rocket is fired, it restarts.
 Sadly, this counter never really gets above an hour", Friedman said on July 18, 2014, during the 2014 Israel–Gaza conflict.
-An amateur YouTube video, showing the Israeli Iron Dome defense system at a military checkpoint near a crossing into Gaza taking out multiple Qassam rockets was uploaded in 2014.

 Palestinian

 In 2012, Palestinian president Mahmoud Abbas stated "There is no justification for rockets from Gaza or anywhere else," adding that "Rocket attacks are in vain because they do not bring peace any closer."

-Ibrahim Khreisheh, the Palestinian envoy to the United Nations Human Rights Council (UNHRC), stated in an PA TV interview on July 9, 2014 (translated by MEMRI) that indiscriminate Hamas rockets from densely populated residential areas are "crimes against humanity", while Israeli strikes are legal responses.